 The decision in Schenck was only one of others providing a basis for regulating the content of speech during wartime.

-Free speech continues to be constrained during war
+First Amendment continued to be constrained during war

 Later, in Debs v.
 United States (1919), the Court upheld the government’s authority to punish the delivery of speech under the Espionage Act if the possible effect were to prevent military recruiting.
 And in Frohwerk v.
 United States (1919), the Court further upheld the government’s ability to enforce a conspiracy charge under the Espionage Act based on newspaper articles.